 Download the Microsoft Word version of the relevant application to help you prepare:

-- General Operations Application.
+- General Operations Application (one year).
 General operations grants provide unrestricted funding that enables an organization to carry out its mission.
 Typical uses could include support for an organization’s administrative and infrastructure costs, maintaining core programs and/or staffing.
 This application is for organizations seeking general operations support of $75,000 or more.

-- General Operations Short Application.
+- General Operations Short Application (one year).
 This application is for organizations seeking general operations support of less than $75,000.

-- Restricted Application.
+- Restricted Application (one year).
 Restricted grants provide funding for a specific program or project.
 These funds may not be used for other purposes, although a portion may be utilized for overhead or indirect costs of administering the program or project.

 If you need technical assistance with the portal, write to firstname.lastname@example.org.